By: Pamela Egan, FNP-C CDE

 For many people, Raynaud’s Disease isn’t only triggered by cold weather, it can also be caused by sudden changes of temperature such as touching cold objects.

-In Raynaud’s the blood supply to the body’s extremities is temporarily blocked, the fingers change color looking very white- almost dead.
+With Raynaud’s Disease the blood supply to the body’s extremities is temporarily blocked, the fingers change color looking very white- almost dead.
 They then turn blue and finally go bright red when blood flows back into them again.
 The whole process can be agonizing; it’s been compared to shutting your fingers in a car door.
 Besides the usual gloves and heating aids, there is a mineral that can warm you inside out.

 The simple mineral (Iodine) Iodoral is like an internal heater.
 David Brownstein, M.D. explains in his book Iodine, Why You Need It, Why You Can’t Live Without It how the thyroid requires iodine to produce its hormones and to regulate the body’s metabolism.
 Hypothyroidism is indicated by a low metabolic rate.
 Some of the many symptoms that indicate a hypothyroid state include: brittle nails, cold hands and feet, dry skin, elevated cholesterol, fatigue, inability to concentrate, infertility, menstrual irregularities, muscle cramps and weakness, poor memory, puffy eyes, and weight gain.
 Hypothyroidism is common in a state of iodine deficiency and Brownstein has found that proper iodine supplementation often results in curing or improving the hypothyroid condition.